ydvaayan/interpret_methods/README.md

 pip install grad-cam
 ```

-To Run DeepLift or GuidedBackprop make changes in `run.py`
+To Run DeepLift, GuidedBackprop or IntegratedGradients make changes in `run.py`
  Example:
 ```python
 from scripts import ImpDeepLift